cambridge-ai/github_copilot_instructions_public/README.md

 # GitHub Copilot Instructions

-A collection of GitHub Copilot Agent instructions grouped by technology to enhance your coding experience.
+A collection of GitHub Copilot Agent instructions grouped by technology to enhance your coding experience with up-to-date knowledge across all technology domains.

 ## Overview

 This repository contains custom instruction files for GitHub Copilot to help optimize AI assistance for different technologies and use cases.
-These instructions help Copilot provide more contextually appropriate and useful code suggestions based on the specific technology you're working with.
+These instructions help Copilot provide more contextually appropriate and useful code suggestions based on the specific technology you're working with, while ensuring the agent stays current with the latest technologies, frameworks, libraries, and best practices across ALL domains.

+## Key Features

+All instruction files include:

+- **Web Search Capabilities**: Instructions for implementing web search to check for the latest technologies
+- **Comprehensive Knowledge**: Guidance for maintaining current knowledge across ALL domains
+- **Continuous Updates**: Processes for keeping up with new releases, versions, and best practices
+- **Cross-Domain Awareness**: Mechanisms to stay current with trends in every relevant technology sector

 ## Repository Structure